Filpill/blog-web/content/projects/2022-06-03-building-hugo.md

 ## Installing Hugo on Windows

-*Update 17/02/23: I've added instructions for a Windows Installation for convinience.
+*Update 17/02/23: I've added instructions for a Windows Installation for convenience.
 (I spend too much time switching between operating systems for certain tasks.)*

 There are two pre-requisites for setting up hugo - you must install:
 - [Git Bash](https://git-scm.com/downloads)